-Persons who do mount tires must have the right equipment, the right training and the right information before proceeding.
+Persons who do mount tyres must have the right equipment, the right training and the right information before proceeding.
 Never exceed 40 psi to seat the beads.
 Always use a restraining device when mounting a tyre on a rim, and be sure to stay back from the tyre when inflating it.
 Make sure to follow the inflation instructions.
 Contact the Rubber Manufacturers Association at (202) 682-4800 for proper mounting and demounting information.

-Remember, mounting and demounting tires and wheels should be left to skilled professionals who are aware of the safety hazards involved and who have the proper tools and equipment to do the job safely.
+Remember, mounting and demounting tyres and wheels should be left to skilled professionals who are aware of the safety hazards involved and who have the proper tools and equipment to do the job safely.

 Your Own tyre Pressure Gauge

 It is difficult to tell just by looking at radial tyres whether they are underinflated.
 It is important that tyres be properly inflated.
 Failure to maintain correct inflation pressures may result in rapid wear and uneven tread wear, improper vehicle handling and excessive heat buildup which may result in tyre failure.
 (Evidence of air loss or repeated underinflation requires tyre removal and expert inspection.)